marcusgia2505/classsExGameInstructions/docs/Programming.rst

 	**Argument** is:

-	- :php:`$winnerID` the internal participant ID of the winner (mandatory)
+	- :php:`$winnerID` the internal participant ID of the winner (mandatory).

-	The amount is set directly by the participant in the :ref:`Elements:Winner's_notification`.
+	The amount is set directly by the participant in the :ref:`Elements:Winner's notification`.

 ----